lizhanmit/learning-notes/hive-note/hive-note.md

 Partitions are not divided by the value of the data, but specified by the user.
 In the above example, there could be no value of "dt" and "country" in the data.

+Hive can only add partitions every fifteen minutes to an hour.

+Drawback to having too many partitions: the large number of Hadoop files and directories that are created unnecessarily and the overhead to NameNode, since it must keep all metadata for the filesystem in memory.

 ### Buckets / Clusters

+Bucketing decomposes data into more manageable or equal parts.

-Data in each partition may be subdivided further into Buckets based on the value of a hash function of some column of the Table.
+Data in each partition may be subdivided further into buckets based on the value of a hash function of some column of the table.

-For example the page_views table may be bucketed by userid, which is one of the columns, other than the partitions columns, of the page_view table.
+For example the "page_views" table may be bucketed by "userid", which is one of the columns, other than the partitions columns, of the "page_view" table.

 Advantages:

 - enable more efficient queries.
-    - a join of two tables that are bucketed on the same columns, map-side join
+    - A join of two tables that are bucketed on the same columns, efficient map-side join.
+Because of equal volumes of data in each partition, joins at map side will be quicker.
 - make sampling more efficient.

 Bucketing is used to avoid data skew.